infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 :white_check_mark: **Success criteria**

-All users should have ability to interact with the content displayed on the screen even if there is time limit defined for interaction with that specific view.
-Therefore, users should have the ability to turn off defined time-limit, adjust it or extend it.
+All users should have the ability to interact with the content displayed on the screen even if there is a time limit defined for interaction with a specific view.
+Therefore, users should have the ability to turn off the defined time-limit, adjust it or extend it.

-- In case of session inactivity it is recommended to notify the user that will about to be signed off with ability to extend that time-limit.
-The notification could be displayed in form of Alert or something similar.
+- In case of session inactivity, it is recommended to notify the user that they are about to be signed off with the ability to extend that time limit.
+The notification could be displayed in form of an AlertDialog or something similar.
 TalkBack service tells you about alerts and notifications so users using accessibility services would also be aware of the defined limit.

-- In case of auto-updating content it is recommended to allow user to extend the defined time-limit to at least ten times the length of the default setting for everyone to be able to process the displayed information.
+- In case of auto-updating content, it is recommended to allow the user to extend the defined time limit to at least ten times the length of the default setting so that they're able to process the displayed information.

 :no_entry_sign: **Failure criteria**

-- logging out user without prior warning and possibility to extend session
+- logging out the user without prior warning and possibility to extend session

 - define time-limited actions in the app with no ability to extend that limit